Straw Bale Walls Over Framed Floors

 Thinking of going with a concrete slab foundation but feeling intimidated by the thought of pouring your own concrete slab foundation?

 You aren’t the only one!
-That’s why we have a step-by-step Get Started video series of the process from start to finish.
+That’s why we have a step-by-step How To Straw Bale Building - Original Video Series of the process from start to finish.

-Don’t forget to use your 25% off discount code “ECourse”
+Don’t forget to use your 25% off discount code “4UOnDemandCourses” during the checkout process for ANY On-Demand Course in our library.

 Tomorrow we will go over plumbing considerations in straw bale home construction.